KASIEM02/Master-Thesis-Tasks-in-Python-on-HAR-for-Medical-Purposes-with-Wearable-Sensor/README.md

-* *Cleaning the data and processing the signals by upsampling collected measurements due to inconsistencies in sampling rates from the multiple sensor sources.
+* Cleaning the data and processing the signals by upsampling collected measurements due to inconsistencies in sampling rates from multiple sensor sources of a device.

-* Data annotation was done by manually labelling the sensor measurements with unique integer values using a business intelligence tool.
+* Data annotation was done by manually labelling the sensor measurements with unique integer values using Microsoft Excel.

 * Data modelling by combining multiple sensor measurements (IMU, ECG, and pressure) to create a homogenous dataset.